cneijenhuis/cneijenhuis/webhook-pitfalls.md

 # Callbacks in the commercetools platform

 When designing our API and platform, we're giving our best to not only make it easy to learn and develop for, but also easy to maintain once a shop is in production.
-When we started designing our callback API, we first looked deeply at webhooks, because everybody knows them, and they are, hands-down, the easiest thing to implement.
+When we started designing our callback API, we first looked deeply at Webhooks, because everybody knows them, and they are, hands-down, the easiest thing to implement.
 But when we started designing for maintainability in a production environment, we found ourselves re-inventing the wheel and building yet another message queue.

 We decided to take a step back.
 While it surely would have been fun to build a Message Queue, our mission is first and foremost to design a great commerce platform!
 Therefore, we decided to let our callback API stand on the shoulder of giants: Messages are put into a Message Queue of your choice.
-We currently support SQS on AWS, PubSub on Google Cloud and IronMQ of iron.io.
+We currently support SQS on AWS, Pub/Sub on Google Cloud and IronMQ of iron.io.
 Just like with programming languages, you can choose the queue that fits your needs best.

 # Conclusion

 Webhooks allow you to quickly glue two systems together.
 However, for business-critical callbacks it is necessary to be in control of edge cases and monitor the health of the system.
-Adressing all the concerns ontop of webhooks is certainly possible for the sender, but one ends up building yet another Message Queue.
+Addressing all the concerns on-top of Webhooks is certainly possible for the sender, but one ends up building yet another Message Queue.